Creator-4424/bautiware/README.md

-Too tired to write this, will ad later
+Too tired to write this, will add later